Honda Jazz hybrid boot space & seating

 - 2MPG & CO2 emissionsThe Honda Jazz hybrid is one of the most efficient superminis around

-- 6Practicality & boot space - currently readingA large boot and trademark 'Magic Seats' mean the hybrid Honda Jazz is a very practical supermini
+- 6Boot space, seating & practicality - currently readingA large boot and trademark ‘Magic Seats’ mean the hybrid Honda Jazz is a very practical supermini